Chat with us on WhatsApp!

 Limited Visibility into Fire Truck Systems

-Critical information such as water tank levels, pump operation status, and equipment readiness was not centrally monitored.
+Critical information — water tank levels, pump status, equipment readiness — was not centrally monitored, making it difficult to confirm vehicle readiness before dispatch.

 Lack of Centralized Fleet Monitoring

-Communication and Coordination Gaps
+Communication & Coordination Gaps

 Harsh Operating Environment